gvwilson/sensibleadventures/nardica.md

 "Affing right I want curry," he grumbled, picking up one of the flat bowls they all used as plates and handing it to his wife.
-Madi's stomach grumbled as the smell of eggs, turmeric, and cumin teased her nostrils.
+Iffy's stomach grumbled as the smell of eggs, turmeric, and cumin teased her nostrils.

 With a tilt of her frying pan and a single practiced flip of her spatula, Aunt Naggie slid two perfectly friend eggs into Uncle Jack's bowl.
 Without even a grunt of thanks, he took the last flatbread from the table and disappeared back into the cabin.
-Madi heard glass clink and something gurgle out of a bottle, and then the door closed.
+Iffy heard glass clink and something gurgle out of a bottle, and then the door closed.

 Aunt Naggie let out the breath she'd been holding before looking up at her niece.
 "You hungry?" she asked.

-"Not really," Madi lied.
+"Not really," Iffy lied.

 "Mm.
 Here."
 Her aunt pulled a hard-boiled egg out of the pocket of her apron and tossed it up through the hatch.
-Madi snagged it one-handed.
+Iffy snagged it one-handed.
 It was almost as big as her fist, and still warm.
 "Once you're done with that,